mhavey/marklogic/uml2es/examples/patient-hub/README.md

 ### Transform UML to ES

-Now we convert the patient UML model to Entity Services:
+Now we convert the patient UML model to Entity Services.

+First, open in a text editor the file uml2es2DHF5.gradle in your project directory.
+Check the version of the plugin com.marklogic:marklogic-data-hub being used.
+It should be 5.1.0.
+If it is not, edit it and save your changes.

+Then run the following the transform the UML model to ES.

-./gradlew -i -b uml2es4dhf5.gradle -PmodelName=PatientHubUML uDeployModel
+./gradlew -i -b uml2es4dhf5.gradle -PmodelFile=../umlModels/PatientHubUML.xml uDeployModel

 Confirm:
 - You have the file data/entity-services/PatientHubUML.json in your gradle project.